piero-ranalli/cdfs-extract/README.md

         ID\_src2  RA\_2   DEC\_2   RADIUS\_2   \[RADIUS2\_2\]   \[CAMERA\_2\]
         ...      ...    ...     ...        \[...\]         \[...\]

-    where RA and DEC are in degrees, and the RADII are in "physical" units.
+    where RA and DEC are in degrees, and the RADII are in arcsec.

     Notes: